Asthma: Finding Your Triggers

 • Dry, cold air.

 • Hormones, including those involved in pregnancy and menstrual periods.
-A woman's symptoms may change just before or during her period.
+Symptoms may change just before or during a period.